NATIONAL CHOCOLATE MILKSHAKE DAY

 - The early 1900s – People began asking for this “new treat” with a scoop of ice cream.

-- 1911 – The Hamilton Beach’s drink mixers began to be used at soda fountains.
+- 1911 – Hamilton Beach’s drink mixers began to be used at soda fountains.

 - 1922 – Steven Poplawski invented the electric blender or drink mixer.

-- It was by the 1930s that milkshakes became a popular drink in malt shops everywhere.
+- By the 1920s & 1930s, milkshakes became a popular drink at malt shops everywhere.

-To celebrate, enjoy a Chocolate Milkshake at your favorite restaurant or soda fountain.
+Enjoy a chocolate milkshake at your favorite restaurant or soda fountain.
+Or try a malted version, especially if you’ve never had a malted chocolate milkshake.
+It’s definitely worth a try.
 You may want to top off your chocolate milkshake with a dollop of whipped cream!
 Use #ChocolateMilkshakeDay to post on social media.

-Within our research, we were unable to find the creator of National Chocolate Milkshake Day.
+We were unable to find the creator of National Chocolate Milkshake Day.
+However, that never stops us from celebrating!